flipdishbytes/api-client-csharp/docs/BankAccountApi.md

             try
             {
-                // [PRIVATE API] Create a new Bank Account and attach to this App RestApiResultBankAccountDetail result = apiInstance.CreateBankAccount(appId, account);
+                // Create a new Bank Account and attach to this App RestApiResultBankAccountDetail result = apiInstance.CreateBankAccount(appId, account);
                 Debug.WriteLine(result);
             }